Issue 108 - February 2021

 Having a successful safety committee requires sound planning, effective organizing, and strong leadership.
 Consider the following four tips in establishing or re-inventing your agency’s committee:

 - Obtain Management Buy-In – Successful committees start with strong leadership.

 - State Your Purpose – Establish clear guidelines and goals for the committee to follow.

 - Build Your Committee – Seek representation from throughout the agency.
 Give these participants specific direction on expectations and their roles to ensure they understand the committee’s purpose and objectives.

 - Plan & Organize – Lay the groundwork for how the committee will operate and what the expectations are of the committee’s members.
 Stress accountability.

 Cal/OSHA’s guide for establishing an effective Injury and Illness Prevention Program provides informative tips and resources for safety committee development.
-For further assistance in developing and maintaining your safety committee, contact your regional Risk Manager.< Back to Full Issue Print Article
+For further assistance in developing and maintaining your safety committee, contact your assigned Risk Manager.< Back to Full Issue Print Article